olumuyiwa-agboola/alx-system_engineering-devops/0x00-shell_basics/README.md

 There are the scripts contained in this directory and what they do:
 1. 0-current_working_directory prints the absolute path name of the current working directory.
 2. 1-listit lists the files and directories in ther current working directory.
+3. 2-bring_me_home changes the working directory to the user's home directory.